 This webinar is part of the Get Yourself Published, Promote Your Research webinar series from the Himmelfarb Library Scholarly Communication Committee.
-These webinars are publically available and licensed under a Creative Commons license, although some resources discussed in this series are only available to faculty, staff and students with access Himmelfarb Library resources.
+These webinars are publically available and licensed under a Creative Commons license, although some resources discussed in this series are only available to faculty, staff, and students with access to Himmelfarb Library resources.

 Ruth Bueter, Serials Librarian at Himmelfarb Library, and Tamara Ritsema, Assistant Professor of Physician Assistant Studies discuss techniques that predatory publishers use to target faculty and students looking to get published, and what you can do if you are solicited by a questionable publisher.